consoledotdev/home/content/interviews/meilisearch-quentin-de-quelen.md

 [Meilisearch](https://www.meilisearch.com/) is an open-source search engine for websites and applications.
-It was featured as an "Interesting Tool" in the [Console newsletter](/) on xx xxx 2022.
+It was featured as an "Interesting Tool" in the [Console newsletter](/) on 28 Apr 2022.
 This interview was conducted on 28 Jan 2022.